Prepare your environment for Microsoft Surface Hub

 - Telemetry settings endpoint:

-If your organization restricts computers on your network from connecting to the Internet, there is a set of URLs that need to be available for devices to use Store for Business.
-Some of the Store for Business features use Windows Store app and Windows Store services.
+If your organization restricts computers on your network from connecting to the Internet, there is a set of URLs that need to be available for devices to use Microsoft Store for Business.
+Some of the Store for Business features use Microsoft Store app and Microsoft Store services.
 Devices using Store for Business – either to acquire, install, or update apps – will need access to these URLs.
 If you use a proxy server to block traffic, your configuration needs to allow these URLs:

 - www.msftncsi.com (prior to Windows 10, version 1607)